HPDell/typst-starter-journal-article/lib.typ

   // The paper's keywords.
   keywords: (),

-  // The bibliography.
-Accept value from the built-in `bibliography` function.
-  bib: none,

   // Templates for the following parts:
   // - `title`: how to show the title of this article.